Go behind the scenes during a photo shoot and view the magical results of an early morning in Paris!

 When CheyAnne isn’t waiting at the kitchen bar for a great meal from Doug, she can be found curled up with a good book.
 She especially loves challenging business and leadership books to quench her thirst for knowledge, and lately all things Paris.

-When not enjoying great food and friends, our favorite way to relax is to cuddle up with a cocktail and a good movie.
+When not enjoying great food and friends, our favorite way to relax is to cuddle up with a cocktail and a good movie, or a picnic during the better weather months in Paris.

 Who am I? – Born and bred in Dallas, Texas, I’m very much a Southern girl at heart.
 I adore big hair, pearls, and monograms.
 I’m a diehard college football fan (Gig ’em Aggies!), and like any good Texan, I’ve got a love for the Lone Star State that is so deeply ingrained in me, for most of my life I couldn’t imagine ever living anywhere else.
 I graduated from Texas A&M in 2006 with degrees in Mass Communications and English Rhetoric, and I always intended to be an editor for Texas Monthly, D Magazine, Southern Living, or some other tried-and-true Southern magazine.
 I never expected to be a photographer, but I absolutely love it, and there’s nothing that gives me more joy than making people feel good about themselves through photos.
 I have a mother and older sister and brother-in-law (and lots of grandparents, uncles, aunts, and cousins!) who still live in Dallas, and I love to visit them as often as I can.
 My husband Jason is a computer programmer for IBM, and he’s from the tiny town of Ruston, Louisiana.
 We were married in 2011, and we have two pets, our big bounding boxer dog Sallie Mae, and our quirky Russian Blue cat, Vladimir.